xFlickz/AnonymousChatBot/README.md

 A Simple Telegram Bot To Chat Other in telegram by A bot

 # Features
-- Fully Remaked To English
+- Fully Remaked To Malay and English version
 - Supports Inline button
 - And More Features Coming Soon ...